zhangjxCS/CSKnowledgeHub/Notes/计算机网络/Network Layer.md

 ### Packet Scheduling

 - FIFO: The FIFO (also known as first-come-first-served, or FCFS) scheduling discipline selects packets for link transmission in the same order in which they arrived at the output link queue.
-- Priority Queuing: Under priority queuing, packets arriving at the output link are classified into prior- ity classes upon arrival at the queue
+- Priority Queuing: Under priority queuing, packets arriving at the output link are classified into priority classes upon arrival at the queue
 - Round Robin and Weighted Fair Queuing: Under the round robin queuing discipline, packets are sorted into classes as with priority queuing.
 A generalized form of round robin queuing that has been widely implemented in routers is the so-called **weighted fair queuing (WFQ) discipline**, which gets weighted amount of service in each cycle in round robin.

 ## Internet protocol IP